 Pitbull Lab Mix Appearance

 A Bullador inherits a wide head with the ears of a Lab.
-They have expressive eyes, pointed ears and a long fairly straight tail.
+They have expressive eyes, pointed ears and a long straight tail.

-How Big is a Pitbull Lab mix?
+How Big is the Pitbull Lab mix?

 The Labrador Pitbull mix is a medium to large, powerful, dog that can reach up to two feet in height and weigh anywhere from 50 to 90 pounds when fully grown.